magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 ## Overview

-Sigfox Integration allows to stream data from Sigfox Backend to ThingsBoard and converts binary device payloads to the ThingsBoard format.
+Sigfox Integration allows to stream data from Sigfox Backend to IoT Hub and converts binary device payloads to the IoT Hub format.

  ![image](/images/user-guide/integrations/sigfox-integration.svg)